jaruba/powder-remote/README.md

 	})

-Starting a video from a http server and listening to some the events:
+Starting a video from a http server and listening to some of the events:

     powder = require('powder-remote')